 Now, if you’re very good, you can get away with mixing a few short glimpses of omniscient POV into a story that’s mostly told in a character’s POV.
-Kat Heckenbach does this in Finding Angel.
-But the Prologue and the intermittent glimpses of the unnamed villain are very, very brief.
+Kat Heckenbach does this in Finding Angel.* But the Prologue and the intermittent glimpses of the unnamed villain are very, very brief.
 Less than a page.
-And they are self-contained like chapters.
+And they are self-contained in chapters.

 If you want fully dramatized, lengthy scenes featuring your villain, there are two ways I know of to do it.
 First would be to write those scenes not from his viewpoint but from that of one of his minions, who could call him Sir or Master or whatever handle you want to give him.
 Then the hero has some other name or handle for him.